midhun-murali/in_app_version_update/README.md

 - Android in-app updates require the Play Store and a real device for full flow validation.
 Tests intentionally avoid running Play Core flows and instead validate mapping and UI.
 - iOS App Store lookup uses a network request to Apple's public lookup API; use a short timeout and handle network failures gracefully in your app.

-## Contributing and development tips

-- Keep API surface small and well-documented.
-Add unit tests for any new logic (version comparison, mapping, error handling).
-- When changing behavior around flexible updates, add tests that ensure the helper either calls `completeFlexibleUpdate()` automatically (when requested) or exposes the `downloaded` status through the stream/callback.
-- Add widget tests that call `presentIosUpdateDialog` to verify localization/custom text behavior.

 ## License

 This project is provided under the terms of the LICENSE file in the repository.